raspberrypi/raspiraw/README.md

 Allows to change sensor regs in selected sensor mode.
 Format is a semicolon separated string of assignments.
 An assignment consists of a 4 hex digits register address, followed by a comma and one or more 2 hex digit byte values.
 Restriction: Only registers present in selected sensor mode can be modified.
 Example argument: "380A,003C;3802,78;3806,05FB".
-In case more than one byte appears after the comma, the byte values get written to next adresses.
+In case more than one byte appears after the comma, the byte values get written to next addresses.

 	--hinc,		-hi	Set horizontal odd/even inc reg